mdn/content/files/en-us/web/javascript/reference/errors/no_variable_name/index.md

 ---
 {{jsSidebar("Errors")}}

-The JavaScript exception "missing variable name" is a common error experienced by developers.
-It mostly occurs due to a typo or a forgotten variable name.
+The JavaScript exception "missing variable name" is a common error.
+It is usually caused by omitting a variable name or a typographic error.

 ## Message